lamestation/lamestation-sdk/library/games/Pikemanz/02_Intro.spin.md

 ## Shortening the code

-I don't know about you, but I'm getting annoyed having to write `lcd.DrawScreen` and `ctrl.WaitKey` all the time.
+I don't know about you, but I'm getting annoyed having to write `lcd.Draw` and `ctrl.WaitKey` all the time.
 Surely, there must be a better way to do this?
 How can you shorten it?

 ### A convenience function